anwaaralikhan/essentials/angular/ngrx.md

 - Meta-Reducers (not shown) are hooks where you can pre or post-process actions before they get invoked.
 - Effects occur as a result from actions, and can also create actions when called.
 Effects primary responsibility is to create async side-effects (like service calls to APIs), that ultimately generate other actions.

+NgRx can also simplify the architecture of your application, as you can use it to replace property and event bindings.

 Reference
 `https://indepth.dev/how-to-start-flying-with-angular-and-ngrx/`